 The Care Quality Commission is the independent regulator of health and social care in England, ensuring health and social care services provide safe, effective, compassionate, and high-quality care.

-In England, aesthetics clinics offering non-surgical procedures do not generally require registration with the CQC at the moment (February 2024).
-However, if your clinic provides certain regulated treatments, then CQC registration would be required.
+In England, aesthetics clinics offering non-surgical procedures do not generally require registration with the CQC at the moment (November 2024).

 When Botox is used exclusively for cosmetic purposes, it is not considered a regulated activity, meaning there is no requirement to be CQC registered.
 However, if Botox is being used for treating diseases, disorders, or injuries, it falls under the CQC’s remit.